 While having different relationships with money can be a source of conflict, it can also be a great opportunity for growth.
 If one person is a Spender, being with a saver can loosen the other up a little, help them enjoy life more and take risks that they wouldn’t otherwise.
 Equally beneficial is where a saver can encourage a spender to be more financially responsible.

 The most important thing here is having awareness about your own and your partner’s relationship with money.
 Be open and honest about how you feel about money and ask questions of the other person.
-You may even want to download my free worksheet, 20 Questions to Improve Your Relationship with Money, for a few ideas for what to ask.
+You may even want to download my free worksheet, to help you Uncover Your Money Stories together.

 What are you bringing to the relationship?